vickydelk/DH110-UX/Assignment01/README.md

 ## #2 Match Between System and the Real World
+Design with phrases, concepts, and flows already familar to the user.

 ## #3 User Control and Freedom
+Easily allow Users to exit or undo tasks

 ## #4 Consistency and Standards
+Make uniform design and concept decisions across the whole of your appplication

 ## #5 Error Prevention
+Anticipate and prevent users errors before they happen

 ## #6 Recognition Rather Than Recall
+Do not force users to memorize any information, instead give it to them and let them recall it

 ## #7 Flexibility and Efficiency of Use

 ## #8 Aesthetic and Minimalist Design
 ## #9 Help Users Recognize, Diagnose, and Recover From Errors
 ## #10 Help and Documentation